karmitage/bamazon/README.md

 # bamazon

-## This project uses MySQL & Node.js to create a online storefront that allows users and managers to view and update products.
+## This project uses MySQL & Node.js to create an online storefront that allows users and managers to view and update products.

 ## Notes: